Adapting LLM Agents with Universal Feedback in Communication

-In the training phase, the LLM agent model could be optimized through the conversation sessions collected in the exploration stage.
+In the updating phase, the LLM agent model could be optimized through the conversation sessions collected in the exploration stage.
 Given a example session $\mathcal{S}=(\mathcal{T}, \mathcal{M}, \mathcal{R})$, we mainly utilize two training objects for model training.

 \begin{itemize} \item Language model Objective: $\mathcal{L}_{\text{LM}}$ encourages the model to learn from the trajectory $\mathcal{T}$, serving as an unsupervised learning schema to help model for behavior cloning from other agents' response or predicting system feedbacks.